 Treatment is as simple as keeping your aligners in throughout most of the day.
 Because they are clear plastic trays that mold perfectly to the contours of your teeth, they are practically invisible.
 Once you get used to wearing them, you will forget that they are even there.
 When it comes time to eat or brush your teeth, though, they are easily removable.
 All other times, the aligners should be worn so that they may continue to shift teeth into place.

 Unlike regular braces, aligners do not have to be adjusted or tightened in the dentist’s office.
 Instead, you will simply have to switch to a new set of aligners roughly every two weeks.
 The exact number of aligners, as well as how long each set should be worn, is determined by your individual treatment plan.
 If your dentist later determines that changes need to be made, these changes can be made accordingly.

 Invisalign® treatment is comparable in length to conventional orthodontic treatment.
 If you would need to wear braces for six months or two years, you can expect similar timelines from Invisalign®.
 The more consistently you wear your aligners, the more accurate (and short) your treatment projection will be.
 For a personal assessment of your treatment timeline, visit your dentist for an initial exam and consultation.

 Is Invisalign® Right for You?

 Invisalign® offers a variety of benefits to the right candidates.
 Aside from being aesthetically superior to conventional orthodontics, removable aligners allow patients to eat whatever they want and to maintain easy hygiene habits.
 By the time treatment is over, friends and even family may not know you were wearing anything over your teeth – only that your smile is now stunning.

-For additional information on Invisalign® and whether it’s right for you, schedule an appointment with Dr. Emery.
+For additional information on Invisalign® and whether it’s right for you, schedule an appointment with Dr. Brittany Dickinson.